artalar/reatom/docs/glossary.md

 ### Atom

 Atom\* is state**less** instructions for calculate derived state with right order (without [glitches](https://stackoverflow.com/questions/25139257/terminology-what-is-a-glitch-in-functional-reactive-programming-rx)).

+> For redux users: **atom - is a thing that works concomitantly like reducer and like selector.**

 Atom reducers may depend from declared action or other atom and must be a pure function thats returns new immutable version of state.
 If reducer return old state - depended atoms and subscribers will not triggered.